BloomTech-Labs/gitbook-basic-api/README.md

 - run: `npm run tests` to confirm all is setup and tests pass.
 - run: `npm run watch:dev` to start nodemon in local dev enviornment.

+{% hint style="info" %}
-> Make sure to update the details of the app name, description and version in
-> the `package.json` and `config/jsdoc.js` files.
+Make sure to update the details of the app name, description and version in the `package.json` and `config/jsdoc.js` files.
+{% endhint %}

 ## Contributing